heathermiller/dist-prog-book/chapter/4/dist-langs.md

 An orthogonal definition qualifies a language by its style, as in the case of sets of macros.
 This confusion is why I adopt the even more vague term *system* in my own definition.

-### Where is it in the stack?

-* Libraries:
-* Compiler Extension
-* Compiler / Runtime:
-* Hardware
+### Distribution as a Domain

+Given the examples of models and systems, I think it is reasonable to qualify distribution as a domain.
+Distributed computing has a unique set of problems, such as fault-tolerance, nondeterminism, network partitioning, and consistency that make it unique from parallel computing on a single machine.
+The languages, systems, and models presented here all are built to assist the developer in dealing with these problems.

-### Why DSL's as Libraries?
+### DSL's as Libraries

-Reasons for moving to GPL's as base for DSL's
+The examples given above demonstrate a trend.
+At first, systems designed to tackle the distribution domain were implemented as stand-alone languages.
+Later, these systems appear as libraries built on top of existing general-purpose languages.
+For many reasons, this style of system development is superior.

-* problem of domain-composition
+#### problem of domain-composition
+    * domains may be orthogonal -> can be composed
-* problem of abstraction
+#### problem of abstraction
-* problem of ecosystem
+#### problem of ecosystem
-* problem of tumultuous architecture
+#### problem of tumultuous architecture
-* "any gpl + library can act as a dsl" - mernik"
+#### "any gpl + library can act as a dsl" - mernik"

 ## References